rahmatnazali/spireslayer/readme.md

 from decks import Deck
 from card import Card

-# Declare a valid path to the save folder.
-On Windows, you should be able to use this one.
+# Declare a valid path to the save folder
 save_file_path = "C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire\saves"

 # Declare a save editor that points to the save_file path